 - Tap on Move and select the External Drive from the menu.

 - Select the folder if any preference and then tap on Copy to confirm the move.

 Remember, this action has just copied the file or folder to the drive.
 You will have to manually delete it from your iPhone/iPad to clear up space.

-How to Move Files from External Hard Drive to iPad or iPhone
+Move Files from external hard drive to iPhone

 - Launch the Files app, open External Drive and find your file or folder.